-- Sports drinks provide carbohydrates and electrolytes. - The carbohydrates supply the muscles with fuel during exercise. - The main electrolyte is sodium, which improves the drive to drink and can assist with fluid replacement (see Fluids in Sport fact sheet) - Flavoured drinks increase palatability and can assist with fluid consumption. - Sports drinks and sports waters can be used before, during and after exercise. - The choice of which drink to consume is an individual one, based on a number of factors.
-An Accredited Sports Dietitian can help to develop an appropriate fluid plan for your sport.
-Go to: www.sportsdietitians.com.au/FindASportsDietitian/ to find one near you!
+- Sports drinks provide carbohydrates and electrolytes. - The carbohydrates supply the muscles with fuel during - The main electrolyte is sodium, which improves the drive to drink and can assist with fluid replacement (see Fluids in Sport fact sheet) - · Flavoured drinks increase palatability and can assist with fluid consumption. - The addition of protein may be beneficial to prevent muscle damage and may improve or maintain subsequent performance over consecutive days. - •Other active ingredients (vitamins and minerals) may play a role in energy metabolism or in free radical defense, but are usually found in smaller amounts than other modes of supplementation and it is unclear if they have any direct performance benefits.